kanyukp/FileDirectory/FileDirectoryReadMe.md

 ```
 Sample Output :
 ```
-Cannot DELETE directoryDoesNotExist - directoryDoesNotExist does not exist
+Cannot delete directoryDoesNotExist - directoryDoesNotExist does not exist
 ```
 ### LIST: Displays the full structure of the directory